 Corrected entry: In the final scene, when Montana first comes out on to the balcony, he fires at an assassin directly below him, hiding behind a statue in the center of the room.
 This appears to be the exact spot where the pool is located at the end.

-New this month Correction: That statue is actually not the one you are thinking of.
+Correction: That statue is actually not the one you are thinking of.
 That statue is surrounded by a seating area like a couch and is towards the middle of the room.
 The one you are talking about is the world is yours statue that is right below the balcony with a small fountain type pool in front of it that he falls into.

 Corrected entry: In the scene where Tony shoots Hector, look closely and you will see that when Hector falls down right after he gets shot, there's no blood on the ground.
 But in the next shot about a half of a second later, it's filled with blood around Hector's head.

 Correction: This is entirely plausible.
 A wound does not necessarily begin bleeding immediately.
 I cut the heel of my hand to the bone, and it took a good 10-15 seconds before it bled profusely.

 Corrected entry: In the scene when they go for the drug deal with Hector, Manolo and Chi Chi decide to go in.
 They both load machine guns and head to the motel.
 Manolo breaks in with his machine gun, and Chi Chi comes in about a minute later with a different gun (a revolver).

 Correction: I just watched the scene and Chi Chi did place a revolver in his vest as he and Manny was getting out of the car.